foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 * There is no automatic update tool, updating FoodCoopShop needs to be done manually.
 But it's not too hard and this migration guide helps you.
 * Updating from v2.x to v3.x can only be done from v2.7.x [Migration guide for v2.x]({{ site.baseurl }}/en/migration-guide-v2)

+### FCS unreleased version
+* The old member fee system was removed.
+If you used it, remove `app.memberFeeEnabled` from custom_config.php.
+[Docs to new member fee system](https://foodcoopshop.github.io/de/mitgliedsbeitraege.html).
+* replace source code => see bottom of page
+* execute migrations => see bottom of page

 ### FCS v3.2.2
 * **v3.2.2 IS THE LATEST STABLE VERSION**
 * replace source code => see bottom of page